ErickHdez96/tiger-rs/README.md

 # Tiger compiler

 Compiler for the tiger languaged, based on the book `Modern Compiler Implementation in ML`.
-There should be a branch for each important part of the implemenation.

 ## Example